 - Limit medicines that irritate your stomach such as NSAIDs, steroids, or narcotics.
-If you are given these medicines for a current health condition, ask your PHP how to decrease stomach irritation.
-Your PHP may suggest another medicine that is less irritating.
+If you are given these medicines for a current health condition, ask your healthcare provider how to decrease stomach irritation.
+Your healthcare provider may suggest another medicine that is less irritating.
 Ask before you take any over-the-counter medicine.

 - Find ways to decrease stress.
 Learn new ways to relax, such as deep breathing, meditation, and listening to music.
 These may help you cope with stressful events.
 A counselor may also help you find the cause of your stress and ways to manage it.